appseconnect/docs/_posts/Transformation/Mapping Techniques/2018-09-17-define-logic-over-destination-mapping.md

 The user can add condition and attributes from the drop-down option for which the If-Else mapping will work.

 ![Attributelevel-AddCondition](/staticfiles/transformation/media/Attributelevel-AddCondition.png)

+**Note: The user can add conditions (Else-If & Else) inside an IF Node similarly as shown in the screen below, except for the FOR-EACH LOOP LEVEL.**

+* The above given mapping scenario,is explained below

+The Condition default-address/country-code='US' in the IF Node describes that if the Country Code in the default address is US, the clause Country_Region_Code=HU is carried out.

+The Condition default-address/country-code='IN' in the Else-If node describes that if the Country code in the Default Address is IN, the clause Country_Region_Code = GB is carried out.

+And for the Otherwise (ELSE)Node,the given clause will be carried out.

 Refer the screen given below: